yaptide/docs/docs/running.md

 ![Alt text](assets/running/collimator_results.png)

 Two-dimensional plots can be also inspected by plotting the profiles.
-On right click in the blue colored are we see proper menu:
+On right click in the blue colored area we see proper menu:

 ![Alt text](assets/running/profiles.gif)